 Here are critical practical tips for working on your health and performance while playing:

-Target 8-9 hours of sleep a night: excellent quality rest is critical to keeping up with focus and further developing decision making.
-Rapid eye movement (REM) sleep, the phase of rest when you dream, has been demonstrated to be significant for learning, memory, and emotional wellbeing.
+Target 8-9 hours of sleep a night: excellent quality rest is critical to keeping up with focus and further developing decision-making.
+Rapid eye movement (REM) sleep, the phase of rest when you dream, has been demonstrated to be significant for learning, memory, and emotional well-being.

-Newer Post →
+← Older Post Newer Post →